-The financial statements of MEPL have been translated into U.S. dollars in accordance with FASB Statement No. 52, "Foreign Currency Translation."
+The financial statements of MEPL have been translated into U.S. dollars (being the functional currency of MEPL) in accordance with FASB Statement No. 52, "Foreign Currency Translation."
 Assets and liabilities are translated into U.S. dollars using the exchange rates in effect at the balance sheet date.
 Income statement amounts have been translated using the average exchange rate for the periods.
 Realized gains and losses from foreign currency transactions are reflected in the consolidated statements of operations.

-Translation of MEPL's financial statements into U.S dollars does not have a material impact on the Company's financial position.
+Translation of MEPL's financial statements into U.S. dollars does not have a material impact on the Company's financial position.